 combine_prior_posterior

-plots posterior CI alongside prior CI.
+plots posterior CI alongside prior CI.compute_prior_influence

-plots diagnostics from compute_prior_influence
+plots diagnostics fromcompute_prior_influence

 .